To use end-to-end encryption in Google Messages, you and the person or group you message must both:

 You can send an SMS instead, or wait until you or the person you’re messaging gets RCS again.Note: SMS/MMS messages are not end-to-end encrypted.

-End-to-end encryption is automatic in eligible conversations, so Messages won’t disable other features that help with your message experience, like Google Assistant suggestions, spam detection, and automatic previews.
+End-to-end encryption is automatic in eligible conversations, so Google Messages won’t disable other features that help with your message experience, like Google Assistant suggestions, spam detection, and automatic previews.

 Note: Automatic previews and link previews work with end-to-end encrypted messages, but your privacy is protected by decoupling the previewed content from user identifiers like your name or phone number.
-You can change your Messages settings and notifications.
+You can change your Google Messages settings and notifications.

 With your permission, some Google and third-party apps can access your messages to provide seamless companion experiences like when you restore your messages to a new phone or app, or when you send message notifications to your home device, smartwatch, or car.